Toluwaa/feline/README.md

 # feline
-# Feline keeps my codes on data structures and algorithms
+# Holds my solutions for problems on data structures and algorithms